Install Podman on Ubuntu

 Using Podman on Ubuntu

-Use Podman to search and pull images from repositories such as docker.io and quay.io and run containers.
+Use Podman to pull images from repositories such as Docker Hub (docker.io) and Quay (quay.io) and run containers.
 This section shows different examples of using Podman on Ubuntu.

 Note: Podman is an alternative to Docker.
-Read our Podman vs. Docker article to learn the differences between the two container management tools.
+Read our Podman vs. Docker article to learn the differences between these container management tools.

 Search for Images